srobo/team-emails/SR2022/2021-11-10-kickstart-details.md

 ## Discord

-We’ll soon be sending out the login details for Discord, where your team can collaborate and ask questions for our volunteers.
-Once you’ve received the details, find out [how to sign your team up to our Discord](https://studentrobotics.org/docs/team_admin/discord).
+We’ll shortly be sending out the login details for Discord, where your team can collaborate and ask questions for our volunteers.
+Once you’ve received the details, you'll need to [sign your team up to our Discord](https://studentrobotics.org/docs/team_admin/discord).

 See you on Saturday!
 -- the Competition Team